jeromecoupe/webstoemp/_posts/2015-07-17-building-your-own-front-end-styleguide.md

 By building your own style guide, you are in control of your codebase and of the dependencies and technologies you chose to use and commit to.

-### Make your own choices and increased collaboration
+### Make your own choices

-With an in-house style guide, you can make your own choices and decisions, based on your own business needs and on your team's experience and preferences (investing in your team is never a bad idea, by the way).
+With an in-house style guide, you can make your own choices and decisions, based on your own business needs and on your team's experience and preferences.

 You need to use different grid breakpoints or you want to use inline-block instead of floats?
 You can.
 Your design calls for a golden-ratio based grid?
 More power to you.
 Your team wants to use a BEM-inspired naming convention and classes like `.jumbotron` make no sense to you?
 Check.
 Performance and progressive enhancement are at the core of your project?
 Fine.